elementary/docs/writing-apps/our-first-app/metadata.md

 ### Branding

 You can also specify a brand color for your app by adding the `branding` tag inside the `component` tag.
-Colors must be in hexidecimal, starting with `#`.
+Colors must be in hexadecimal, starting with `#`.
 The background will automatically be given a slight gradient in your app's banner.

 ```xml
 <branding>